AliceO2Group/O2Dissociator/README.md

 feel free to ask for help if you have signposts / intervals for which you would like to have a custom instrument.

+## What about linux?

+In case you are using a mac, this plugin will not be of much use, however the instrumentation in O2 using `O2_SIGNPOST` will be available via SystemTap.

 ## Obligatory screenshot:

 ![screenshot](screenshot.png)